kaist-avelab/K-Radar/docs/sensor_fusion.md

 # Sensor Fusion

 This is the documentation for how to use our sensor fusion frameworks with K-Radar dataset.
-We tested the K-Radar detection frameworks on the following environment:
+We tested the sensor fusion frameworks on the following environment:

 * Python 3.8.13
 * Ubuntu 20.04